 “Intervention” is an award-winning reality show about addiction and the extraordinary lengths it can take to face one’s unhealthy compulsions.

-The extreme measures portrayed often work.
-Since the program began in 2005, 134 of 172 people portrayed remain sober.
+The extreme measures portrayed often work; most of the people portrayed since the program began in 2005 remain sober.

 Intervention is also a way of describing what happens when a congregation decides it no longer wants to continue down a path of dysfunction and destruction.